-A review of the data available on the National Parks and Wildlife Service (NPWS) map viewer shows the nearest protected sites are the South Dublin Bay Special Area of Conservation (SAC) (000210) and the South Dublin Bay and River Tolka Estuary Special Protection Area (SPA) (004024), which lie approximately 470 m south of the Site.
-South Dublin Bay is also a proposed Natural Heritage Site.
-In addition, the Liffey Estuary Lower, approximately 220 m north of the Site, is listed as a surface water in SPA and SAC sites.
+A review of the data available on the National Parks and Wildlife Service (NPWS) map viewer shows that there are no special protection areas (SPAs), or special areas of conservation (SAC) within 500 m of the Site.
+The Liffey Estuary Lower approximately 50 m north of Site is listed as a surface water in SPA and SAC habitats.
+The nearest protected sites are the South Dublin Bay SAC (000210) and the South Dublin Bay and River Tolka Estuary SPA (004024), both located approximately 1.5 km southeast of the site.
+At this distance from the indicative leak location, these sites are not considered a potential receptor as there is no viable pathway present.

+The Grand Canal Dock located approximately 240 m southwest of Site is a proposed Natural Heritage Area (pNHA) but is not considered a potential receptor at this distance and due to the locks between it and the River Liffey.
+In addition, it should be noted the River Dodder joins the River Liffey at this location.
 We note that this report does not represent an ecological assessment and that if such assessments are required will be completed separately by a suitably qualified ecologist as appropriate.